 What are some of the highlights of your Christian life?

 I enjoyed preaching in the schools of Belize and in a neighborhood in Jamaica when I toured with a ministry group from my church.
 The children’s smiling faces were so beautiful.
 When I prayed with men and women in the parks and town squares, God gave me some thrilling moments of missionary work that I will never forget.
 I was also invited to go with a different ministry group from my church to a women’s prison where I spoke to over 1,000 female inmates.
 I loved the one-on-one prayer time with them.

 I started writing fiction after I married a wonderful man - a real hero.
 After I received God's call to write, I realized that my desire to write was not a hobby but a gift that needed to be developed.
 When my children were small, I wrote when I could.
 Now they're older, and I have more time to devote to my stories.

-GREAT NEWS!
-My new book is on Amazon!
-It's a nonfiction, short, inspirational journaling experience for women.
-It's available now in both digital and paperback versions.
-You can get a free Mini-Guide that goes with it by subscribing in the sign-up box.
-When you subscribe to my email list and get the updates in your inbox, you'll be the first to know when my other books are coming out.
-This summer, I plan to release my first fiction too.
+I hope you love reading novels.
+I plan to release more fiction.
 But again, all in God's timing.
 I want to make my work the best it can be before sending it out.
 When it first arrives in an editor's hands, it won't be perfect, but I'll have done my best.
 Through the editing process, the book will become even better because it will be my best in cooperation with someone else's (the editor's) best.